S0UPernova/todo_api/README.md

   - ID = the users id.
   - Requires the token belonging to the user in header.
   - takes some or all of these params.
+  - password, password_confirmation, and current_password fields are required to update password

   ```
   {